Material resource efficiency

 |The reference point for change is 2012.
 The figures in the table above have been rounded.
 Please note that percentage changes have been calculated using the data prior to rounding.
 This data excludes our biologics capabilities’ contribution to solvent use, emissions or sales.|

 Other air emissions

 NOx, SOx and particulate (PM10) emissions, which contribute to acid rain and local air pollution, have been calculated from the data on all fuel used at our sites and in our vehicle fleet (see carbon footprint for details), using published emission factors obtained from the UK NAEI Emission Factor Database.
-Emissions of NOx were 218 tonnes in 2012.
-Similarly, SOx emissions have been calculated as 10 tonnes and PM10 16 tonnes.
-NOx has decreased by 20% and SOx and PM10 have decreased by 42% and 20% respectively from 2011.
+Emissions of NOx were 205 tonnes in 2013.
+Similarly, SOx emissions have been calculated as 11 tonnes and PM10 15 tonnes.
+NOx and PM10 have decreased by 5% and SOx has increased by 7% from 2012.

 Emissions of other air pollutants are monitored locally at our sites where this is relevant.
 Quantities are not tracked globally because emission of these pollutants from our activities is insignificant at a company level.

 |Index (kg/$million sales)||1.5||0.7||0.5||0.4||0.4||+16%|

 |Index (kg/$million sales)||0.7||0.6||0.6||0.6||0.6||+3%|

 |The reference point for change is 2012.
 The figures in the table above have been rounded.
 Please note that percentage changes have been calculated using the data prior to rounding.
 This data includes our biologics capabilities’ contribution to emissions and sales from 2010 onwards.|

 What's next in this section